-If it is time to purchase new flood or area lighting to illuminate a large outdoor area such as a sports court, commercial driveway, warehouse, street, or stadium, the project will likely require the selection and installation of new light poles.
-But how do you make an informed choice about your floor or area light pole selection?
+If it is time to purchase new flood or area lighting to illuminate a large outdoor area for sports, a parking lot, a port or a freight terminal, the project will likely require the selection and installation of new light poles.
+How do you make the correct light pole selection?
+Let’s find out.

 How the Type and Quantity of Luminaires Affect Light Pole Selection